How to Adopt

 Once a family has completed these two mandatory steps they are legally able to have a child placed with them:

-- Homestudy: a mandatory process of 6-8 interviews.
-During the homestudy an adoption practitioner assesses a family or individual and teaches them about important information about being an adoptive family.
-At the completion of the homestudy process, the adoption practitioner and the applicants will arrive at a decision about the characteristics of the children most appropriate or their family.
+- SAFE Homestudy: a mandatory process of 6-8 interviews.
+During the homestudy an adoption practitioner gets to know a family or individual and teaches them about important information about being an adoptive family.
+At the completion of the homestudy process, the adoption practitioner and the applicants will arrive at a decision regarding an applicants suitability to adopt.

 - PRIDE Training: a mandatory course that is meant to prepare applicants to become adoptive and/or foster parents.
 PRIDE stands for Parent Resources for Information, Development and Education.
-It is a 9-modul, 27-hour educational program that is interconnected with the homestudy process.
-The focus of PRIDE training is to provide adoptive applicants with information about the special understanding that is required to parent a child that has been separated from their original family.
+It is a 9-module, 27-hour educational program that is interconnected with the homestudy process.
+The focus of PRIDE training is to introduce foster and adoptive applicants with information about the special understanding that is required to parent a child that has been separated from their original family.

-Using a highly sophisticated computerized matching program and many other organized recruitment events (i.e., Regional and Provincial Recruitment programs), AO works in close collaboration with our provincial child welfare agencies (i.e., Children’s Aid Societies), across the province, for the purposes of recruiting and matching adoptready families (families who have been approved to adopt based on the successful completion of the mandatory PRIDE training and mandatory adoption homestudy) families to provide permanent care for children and youth living in the extended care of a Society.
+Using a sophisticated computerized matching program and many other recruitment events, AdoptOntario works in close collaboration with our provincial child welfare agencies (i.e., Children’s Aid Societies), to find potential AdoptReady (families who have been approved to adopt based on the successful completion of the mandatory PRIDE training and mandatory adoption homestudy) families to provide permanent care for children and youth living in the extended care of a Society.
 Check out the AdoptOntario website here.

 If the child you are interested in is Extended Society Care currently living in foster care, then the first thing you should do is contact Centralized Adoption Intake Services to understand the commitment that is needed to become an adoptive parents.
 When you fully understand public adoption you can contact the Children’s Aid Society that represents that child’s case.
 They will connect you with the child’s social worker and together you can take the first steps in the public adoption process.

 In the case of public adoption, most or all services will be provided by the local Children’s Aid Society and thus be covered by public funds.
-The possible exception is some costs related to medical reports and possibly out of country police clearances.
+The possible exception is some costs related to medical reports and police clearances.

 Relative adoptions can generally be completed directly at the Family Court if everyone is a resident of Ontario.
-A private adoption licencee or a family law lawyer may be involved to assist with completion of documents and these costs are billed to the adoptive family.
+A private adoption licensee or a family law lawyer may be involved to assist with completion of documents and these costs are billed to the adoptive family.
 In cases of a relative adoption, birth parent counseling may still be recommended.

 For private and international adoptions, the cost varies depending upon the licensee or agency used, the country from which you wish to adopt, and the amount of travel required.
 The total cost of international adoptions will generally be higher than that of private domestic adoptions due to travel expenses and other secondary fees.
 To better understand the fee structure and potential costs of a private or international adoption, prospective families should consult with an agency that is licensed to complete intercountry adoptions.